-My kids have often heard me say, “Be aware of how what you’re doing affects others.”
-My point in telling them this begins with simply having good manners in public places.
-But I also want them to understand that their every attitudes, actions and words always impact others in some way.
+I used to tell my boys, “Be aware of how what you’re doing affects others.”
+My point in telling them this began with simply having good manners in public places, but I also wanted them to understand that their attitudes, actions, and words always impact others in some way.

-We also talk about preferring others and being willing to do what another wants for the sake of the relationship.
-They are beginning to realize that putting aside personal preference is often one of the most powerful ways to build a relationship.
+We also talked about preferring others and being willing to do what another wants for the sake of the relationship.
+They seemed to understand that putting aside personal preference is often one of the most powerful ways to build a relationship.

-In 1 Corinthians 8:9, Paul speaks to setting aside preferences in order to not be a barrier to others seeing Christ.
-And Romans 14:13 speaks to a determination to constantly monitor the affect of your behavior on others.
+In 1 Corinthians 8:9, Paul speaks to setting aside preferences in order to not be a barrier to others seeing Christ, and in Romans 14:13 he speaks to a determination to constantly monitor the effect of your behavior on others.
 What both of these scriptures get at is that we must do what we can to not place a stumbling block in another’s path.

-We don’t actually cause another person to stumble since every person has a free will.
-Yet, we sure can trip someone up, which can take their focus off of Jesus just long enough for them to stumble.
-In doing so, we can certainly make their walk more difficult.
+We don’t actually cause another person to stumble since every person has a free will and makes their own choices.
+Yet, we sure can trip someone up.
+Tripping can take their focus off Jesus just long enough for them to stumble.
+In doing so, we make their walk more difficult.

-For me, application of this scripture involves making sure I am approachable while at the same time realizing I must sometimes do the approaching.
+Application of this scripture is often highly unique.
+For me, it involves making sure I am approachable while at the same time realizing I must sometimes do the approaching.
 It means getting outside of my comfort zone and talking to those outside my circle of favorites.
-And, it also means getting over my own feelings of inadequacy and not fitting in and instead helping others to feel like they are adequate and fit in.
+It also means getting over my own feelings of inadequacy and not fitting in and instead helping others to feel like they are adequate and fit in.